dtzxporter/DTZxPorterLanding/_tools/secast.md

 - Download (macOS ARM): [SECast (v1.00)](https://mega.nz/file/dVAQEDrY#vVM0OJ3wHt-_zzcWKSxpXHvwRXctsPSNnebeyjmPjW0).

 ## ⚙️ Usage:
-Using Vega is simple.
+Using SECast is simple.
 Just drag and drop a SEAnim or SEModel or a folder to the application and it will convert in-place.

 - The tool features a command line interface, where you can modify the output scale using `--scale 1.0`.